Updated: November 14, 2024- 9 min read

 6. Feature Adoption Rate

 Feature Adoption Rate tracks how often users are engaging with specific features.
-It’s essential for understanding which product aspects drive the most engagement and which features may need better promotion, usability improvements, or added value.
+It’s essential to understand which product aspects drive the most engagement and which features may need better promotion, usability improvements, or added value.

 High adoption rates suggest that users find certain features valuable.
 This can guide product prioritization for future developments.
 Low rates may indicate that features aren’t as useful as expected or that users aren’t aware of them.